 Proposal 5 - Ratification of the Appointment of the Independent Registered Public Accounting Firm for 2024.
-The affirmative vote of holders of a majority of the shares of common stock entitled to vote and present at the annual meeting, virtually via the internet or by proxy, is required to ratify the appointment of Baker Tilly as our independent registered public accounting firm for 2024.
-Abstentions and broker non-votes will have no effect on the outcome of this proposal.
+The affirmative vote of holders of a majority of shares present in person, by remote communication, if applicable, or represented by proxy at the annual meeting and entitled to vote thereon, is required to ratify the appointment of Baker Tilly as our independent registered public accounting firm for 2024.
+Broker non-votes will have no effect on the outcome of this proposal, and abstentions will have the same effect as a vote against the matter.